SummaryRead the full fact sheet

 GI and exercise

-Eating low GI foods two hours before endurance events, such as long-distance running, may improve exercise capacity.
-It’s thought that the meal will have left your stomach before you start the event, but remains in your small intestine releasing energy for a few hours afterwards.
+Eating low GI foods 2 hours before endurance events, such as long-distance running, may improve exercise capacity.
+It’s thought that the meal will have left your stomach before you start the event but remains in your small intestine releasing energy for a few hours afterwards.

 Moderate to high GI foods may be most beneficial during the first 24 hours of recovery after an event to rapidly replenish muscle fuel stores (glycogen).